 Section 2.
-Members of the Senate shall be eligible for re-election and if their service has been satisfactory they shall be recommended by the Student Senate for membership the following year.
+Members of the Senate shall be eligible for re-election.

 Section 3.
 No member or representative of the Senate shall lose his seat on account of a change in his college ranking.

 Section 4.-Two consecutive unexcused absences from meetings by any member shall terminate his membership; however, an excuse for any absence must be presented to the Senate for acceptance or rejection.